victooor/ng2-intro-final/README.md

 # ng2intro
-final version of angular2intro demo, used as a starting point for MarketsIT - Developer Day 2017 presentation
+final version of angular2intro demo, used as target for MarketsIT - Developer Day 2017 presentation